-1.4 Resonance
+1.4.
+Resonance

-Resonence is a hypothetical state of a chemical entity in which its electronic Structure can be hypothetically represented by two or more structures, each differing in distribution of shell electrons.
+Resonance is a hypothetical state of a chemical entity in which its electronic Structure can be hypothetically represented by two or more structures, each differing in distribution of shell electrons.
 The properties of the concerned molecule cannot be explained fully from any of those structures but the properties may be explained from a combination of the structures.
 The combination of these hypothetical structures is known as resonance hybrid.
-Each of the contributing structures to the resonance hybrid is known as a resonating structures and though non existent can be written on a paper placing a double headed arrow ( $\leftrightarrow$ ) between the each pair.
-The actual structures of the molecule can not be written on a pair.
+Each of the contributing structures to the resonance hybrid is known as a resonating structures and though non-existent can be written on a paper placing a double headed arrow ($\leftarrow \rightarrow$) between the each pair.

-Rules of resonating structures :
+Rules of resonating structures:

-(1) All the canonical from/structure must be written with proper bonds, lone pair, electron, formal charge etc.
+(1) All the cannonical from/structure must be written with proper bonds, lone pair, electron, formal charge etc.

-(2) Only the movement of $\pi$ electrons are allowed $\sigma$ electrons are not distributed.
+(2) Only the movement of π elections are allowed σ elections are not distributed.